AmbitiousCity/website-source/content/pages/home.rst

 Welcome to Ambitious City!
 ==================================================

-:save_as: index.html
+.. :save_as: index.html

-Ambitious City is an experimental site for urban design that asks simple questions.
+Ambitious City is an experimental site for urban design that asks simple questionsX.